HewlettPackard/networking-oneview/README.rst

-The diagram below provides an overview of how Neutron and OneView will interact using the Neutron-OneView Mechanism Driver.
+The diagram below provides an overview of how Neutron and OneView will interact using the OneView Mechanism Driver.
 OneView Mechanism Driver uses HPE Oneview SDK for Python to provide communication between Neutron and OneView through OneView's REST API.